-If you’ve ever moved files from a flash drive, you are likely well aware at how troublesome limited storage space can be.
-Business data storage is no different, however the flash drives transition into servers, and the $10 tech store purchase transitions to thousands upon thousands of dollars storage server.
+If you’ve ever moved files from a flash drive, you are likely well aware of how troublesome limited storage space can be.
+Business data storage is no different, however the flash drives transition into servers, and the $10 tech store purchase transitions to thousands upon thousands of dollars in the storage servers.
 There has to be a better way to store data, right?
 Luckily, thanks to cloud computing — there is.

 Data storage can be one of the most overwhelming responsibilities of a business.
 Keeping all your data organized and accessible is one thing, but when the realization that this also needs to be secure is introduced, data security sounds a lot more complicated.
 Today we will break down why cloud computing is a smarter computing method than traditional approaches.